-Doesn't matter if you're vegan or a meat lover, satisfying your taste buds with Israeli delicious dishes will be easy-peasy (vegan options are even more available than anywhere else).
 Welcome to the sunny streets of Israel, where the air is filled with tantalizing aromas and your sweet tooth is in for a treat (and maybe a cavity).

 Shakshuka

 Okay, let's begin with the crown jewel of Israeli cuisine.
-Shakshuka is a breakfast delight that made my taste buds dance with joy every morning.
+Shakshuka is a breakfast delight that makes my taste buds dance with joy every morning.
 As I tasted one of the healthiest and best breakfast dishes ever on the first day of our trip, I immediately knew we would become best buddies.
 But what is shakshuka, you ask?

 You'll find shakshuka being served almost on every corner of Jerusalem or Tel Aviv.
 It's basically an Israeli national dish, winning the hearts—and stomachs—of both travelers and locals.